Kiran7007/Interview-Preparation/docs/android.md

 ## What are common mistakes teams make when using Android Keystore?

+Common mistakes include:

-Common mistakes include storing the token instead of encrypting it, treating Keystore as a general database, ignoring key invalidation after biometric or lock-screen changes, and assuming every device provides hardware backing.
+- Storing the token instead of encrypting it.
+- Treating Keystore as a general database.
+- Ignoring key invalidation after biometric or lock-screen changes.
+- Assuming every device provides hardware backing.

 A secure app handles key failure by clearing unusable encrypted state and requiring re-authentication.

 ---

 ## How does Jetpack Security work under the hood?

-Jetpack Security is a convenience layer over cryptographic primitives and Android Keystore. `EncryptedSharedPreferences` protects preference keys and values separately, using a Keystore-protected master key.
+- Jetpack Security is a convenience layer over cryptographic primitives and Android Keystore.
+- `EncryptedSharedPreferences` protects preference keys and values separately, using a Keystore-protected master key.
 It is suitable for small secrets, not large or frequently changing data.

 ```kotlin
 val masterKey = MasterKey.Builder(context)